ProfKevinKelly/InformaTV/CuratorView/README.md

 - Michael Makarenko

-## Current state (27/02/2021)
+## Current state (07/03/2021)

-- non-interactive minimal HTML based on requirements document with placeholders.
+- Non-interactive minimal HTML+CSS based on requirements document with placeholders.

 ## Doing Currently

-- learning HTML and CSS.
+- Learning HTML and CSS.
+- Working on curator.html

 ## TO DO for next week

-- improve looks and functionality with better HTMl and the addition of CSS.
+- Finalise HTML+CSS design and implement basic functionality

 ## TO DO for the week after

-- successfully incorporate the HTML+CSS into a basic, functional React app page.
+- Successfully incorporate the HTML+CSS into a functional React app page.